FaKod/neo4j-scala/README.md

 #Versions

 ##0.3.0-M1-SNAPSHOT
+* Based on 0.2.0-M3-SNAPSHOT
-* refactoring from org.neo4j.scala to eu.fakod.neo4jscala.
-Preparing deployment to Maven Central
+* **Refactoring from org.neo4j.scala to eu.fakod.neo4jscala**.
-* deployed snapshot to Sonatype
+* Deployed snapshot to Sonatype
+* "Old"" version is still in the 0.2.0-M git branch

 ##0.2.0-M3-SNAPSHOT
 * Scala 2.10.3